feature-image

 ADVERTISEMENT

-Last year, Volpe had a .212 average at the plate and led the league with 19 errors.
-Still, the Yankees GM Brian Cashman and manager Aaron Boone publicly and privately maintained their faith in Volpe’s future.
+Last year, the Yankees gave Volpe enough chances.
+Despite a .212 average at the plate and 19 errors, he had a place in the lineup.
+The Yankees GM Brian Cashman and manager Aaron Boone publicly and privately maintained their faith in Volpe’s future.
 They preferred to give him continuous major-league “runway” rather than damage his confidence by sending him down to the minors.
 “He’s still a top shortstop,” Boone defended Volpe last July.

 ADVERTISEMENT